-Furnaces and boilers present an interesting contrast in features, comfort and value.
+For Baltimore, MD area homeowners, furnaces and boilers present an interesting contrast in features, comfort and value.
 When considering the purchase of a central heating appliance, it is worthwhile to explore the competitive advantages of each system.
+If you’re trying to figure out the boiler vs. furnace debate, read on to learn more.

 Boiler vs. Furnace – Two Very Different Technologies